openai/mujoco-worldgen/README.md

 # Worldgen: Randomized MuJoCo environments

-Worldgen allows users to generate complex, heavily randomized environments environments.
+Worldgen allows users to generate complex, heavily randomized environments.
 Examples of such environments can be found in the `examples` folder.

 Actions in `action_space` are all actuators of objects added during world building.
 Not all objects will have actuators, but some do (e.g. `ObjFromXML('particle')` and `ObjFromXML('particle_hinge')`).
 You can examine the meaning of a given action by looking at the xml file of the object in `assets/xmls/.../main.xml`